 Sometimes friends and extended family of the same sex may want to visit students in his/her room.
-Such visitors should leave by midnight unless approved to stay overnight.
-All visitors to the hall should sign in at the RHD's apartment upon entry.
-Same sex visitors spending the night should receive approval from RHD.
-Visitors will receive 3 nights a month free of charge with a \$20 fee per night after unless their stay is considered to be related to recruitment by the VPSS.
+Such visitors must leave the residence hall by midnight unless pre-approved to stay overnight.
+All visitors to the hall must sign in at the RHD's apartment upon entry.
+Same sex visitors spending the night must receive approval from the RHD 24 hours in advance.
+Visitors will receive 6 nights each semester free of charge with a \$20 fee per night after that.
 If they should happen not to pay, the student host will be charged.
-Since the residence hall is for university students, such visits should be limited and must have the approval of the RHD.
-Guests must abide by residence hall and campus rules.
+Since the residence hall is for university students, such visits should be limited and must have the pre-approval of the RHD.
+Guests must abide by residence hall and campus rules at all times.